JetBrains/kotlin-native/COCOAPODS.md

 ### Update Podfile for Xcode

-If you want to import your Kotlin project to an Xcode project, you should make changes to your Podfile to work correctly:
+If you want to import your Kotlin project in an Xcode project, you’ll need to make some changes to your Podfile for it to work correctly:

-* If your project has any Git, HTTP, custom Podspec repository dependency, you should also specify the path to the Podspec in the Podfile.
+* If your project has any Git, HTTP, or custom Podspec repository dependencies, you should also specify the path to the Podspec in the Podfile.

-   For example, if you add the dependency on `podspecWithFilesExample`, declare the path to the Podspec in the Podfile:
+   For example, if you add a dependency on `podspecWithFilesExample`, declare the path to the Podspec in the Podfile:

    <div class="sample" markdown="1" theme="idea" data-highlight-only>